Methodist Church of Great Britain: Other appointments

 Other appointments may include pastoral and administrative roles.
 Church standing orders prohibit the appointment of anyone being appointed to undertake work with children, young people or vulnerable adults in the life of the church if they have a criminal conviction or caution under a number of laws, including the Sexual Offences Act 2003, or who is barred by the Disclosure and Barring Service from work with vulnerable people or who the Safeguarding Committee has concluded poses a risk to vulnerable groups.

 Organisation

 A typical Methodist chapel in Chellaston.
 Local churches are grouped into circuits to which ministers are appointed.

 Methodists belong to local churches or local ecumenical partnerships but also feel part of a larger connected community, known as the 'Connexion'.
 This sense of being connected makes a difference to how the Methodist Church as a whole is structured.
 From its inception under John Wesley, Methodism has always laid strong emphasis on the interdependence and mutual support of one local church for another.
 The church community has never been seen in isolation either from its immediately neighbouring church communities or from the centralised national organisation.
 This concept of Connexion is reflected in the Methodist practice of "receiving into Full Connexion" those ordained as presbyters or deacons.

-The Connexion is a quarterly magazine published by the church, named for its focus on ministry and community activities across the Methodist Connexion.